Explaining Practical Differences Between Treatment Effect Estimators with High Dimensional Asymptotics: Linear outcome model

-The targeted maximum likelihood estimator (TMLE), like the AIPW, is a doubly robust estimator of the ATE.
-Under many settings, theoretical analyses show that the TMLE and AIPW estimators are asymptotically equivalent, sharing the same asymptotic influence function, however empirical findings suggest differences between the two estimators in finite sample performance.
-The high dimensional setting that we consider here provides a different theoretical lens to study these estimators, as the variation in the nuisance parameter estimates creates behavior that is not captured in the traditional asymptotic analyses.
+The high dimensional setting that we consider here provides a different theoretical lens to study differences between the AIPW and TMLE estimators, as the variation in the nuisance parameter estimates creates behavior that is not captured in the traditional asymptotic analyses.
 In fact, as we will see, the AIPW and TMLE estimators will not generally be asymptotically equivalent in this setting.
 For example, while traditional assumptions and analyses suggest that the realizable AIPW and TMLE estimators both converge to the oracle AIPW estimator, we showed in Section~\ref{sec:linear-aipw} that the realizable AIPW estimator has higher asymptotic variance than oracle AIPW estimator.
-An exact characterization of the difference between the AIPW and TMLE estimators is challenging due to the nonlinear dependence of the estimator on the nuisance parameters, however discuss the important differences in behavior via an illustrative first-order approximation.
+An exact characterization of the difference between the AIPW and TMLE estimators is challenging due to the nonlinear dependence of the estimator on the nuisance parameters, however we discuss the important differences in behavior via an illustrative first-order approximation.